Christopher Okojie: Career

 Dr Christopher Gbelokoto Okojie left the Colonial Service to work among his people, the impoverished rural people of Ishan (Esan) Division of present-day Edo State.
 He returned to his native district and started the Zuma Memorial Hospital on March 27, 1950, a private service that tried to supplement inadequate health services in Esan land.
 In addition to his work as a medical doctor, Okojie spent a significant part of his time researching and documenting Esan history, laws and customs.
 In 1960, he published a most comprehensive study on Esan history, Esan Native Laws and Customs: With Ethnological Studies of the Esan People.
 He had a long and illustrious career and continued to attend to patients when aged 85.

 Personal life

-He married Olayemi Phillips, and they had seven children.
-Their children include daughters: Oseyi Oigboke, Anehita Akinsanya, Adesua Ilegbodu and Ebemeata Ani-Otoibhi and sons: Isi Okojie, and twins Ihimire Okojie and Ehidiamen Okojie (who died in December 2009).
+Okojie was married to Olayemi Phillips, and they had seven children.
+They were: Oseyi Oigboke, Anehita Akinsanya, Adesua Ilegbodu and Ebemeata Ani-Otoibhi (daughters), and the males children were Isi Okojie, and twins Ihimire Okojie and Ehidiamen Okojie (who died in December 2009).
 He owned and lived in a large estate, Zuma Memorial, in Irrua Edo State which comprised his personal residence, a hospital (Zuma Memorial Hospital), orphanage and accommodation for medical and domestic staff.